vazome/vazome/README.md

 ## Hi there/Привет! 👋

 I'm a self-taught System Administrator from Russia.
-Specialising on integration, deployment and support.
+Specializing on integration, deployment and support.

 - :dvd: I prefer Ubuntu/CentOS, also work with Windows Server.
 Happen to work closely with MDM solutions like Intune & Jamf.
 - :man_technologist: Use Ansible, Bash, PowerShell.